 Pro-active measures to prevent bullying

-- Each class will highlight the children’s awareness of bullying as unacceptable behaviour, in an age-appropriate way.
-This will be explored through Stay Safe Programme (taught in Junior Infants, 1st, 3rdand 5th class), Walk Tall Programme taught as part of the SPHE Curriculum, Alive-O Religion Programme and specifically the Anti-Bullying Campaign Programme which teaches children to recognise, reject and report bullying.
+· Each class will develop the children’s awareness of bullying as unacceptable behaviour, in an age-appropriate way.
+This will be explored through the Stay Safe Programme, the SPHE Curriculum, Grow in Love Religion Programme and specifically the Anti-Bullying Campaign Programme which teaches children to recognise, reject and report bullying.

 What happens when bullying does occur?

-- The class teacher or class teacher of the children involved will be responsible for investigating and dealing with/resolving the bullying incidents
+4. The class teacher/s or SET of the children involved will be responsible for investigating and dealing with/resolving the bullying incidents

-- If relevant teachers believe the matter has not been resolved within 20 days after the behaviour has been reported, it must be recorded on the standardised recording templateand a copy must be provided to the Principal or Deputy Principal
+11. If relevant teachers believe the matter has not been resolved within 20 days after the behaviour has been reported, it must be recorded on the standardised recording template and a copy must be provided to the Principal or Deputy Principal

 The overall number of bullying cases reported ( by means of the bullying recording template to the Principal or Deputy Principal since the previous report to the Board and ; Confirmation that all of these cases have been, or are being, dealt with in accordance with the school’s anti-bullying policy and the anti-Bullying procedures for Primary and Post-Primary schools.

 13. As part of the oversight arrangements, the Board of Management must undertake an annual review of the school’s anti-bullying policy and its implementation by the school.
 Written notification that the review has been completed must be made available to school personnel, published on the school website and provided to the Parents’ Association.
 A standardised notification which must be used for this purpose.
 A record of the review and its outcome must be made available, if requested, to the patron and the Department.